microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/README.md

 ## Repository Contents

-_The default files & folders are listed below.
-You may add to this if you want to specify what is in additional sub-folders you may add._

 - `./Coach`
   - Coach's Guide and related files
   - `./Coach/Solutions`
     - Solution files with completed example answers to a challenge
 - `./Student`
   - Student's Challenge Guide
-  - `./Student/Challenges`
-    - Student's Collection of Challenges
   - `./Student/Resources`
     - Resource files, sample code, scripts, etc meant to be provided to students.
 (Must be packaged up by the coach and provided to students at start of event)
     - `./Student/Resources/data`